sirishakanneganti/Sirisha-kanneganti_2025/README.md

   # to check or verify the modified content in existing file
     git diff <filename>

+    ## Daily
+    to check the branch is clen,
+    git status

+    to checkout to the main branch
+    git checkout main
+    to get the latest changes
+    git pull origin main

+    to create new branch
+    git checkout -b new branch name

   class01 sep18th
     introduction, devsetup, working with git and commands